diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 end
 ```

 Why `owned_boards`?
-To differentiate between the boards a user creates and the ones
+To differentiate between the boards created by the user and
-he's added by other users, but lets don't worry about this right now, we will dive into
+the ones he’s been added by other users, but let’s don’t worry about this right now,
-it more deeply later on.
+we will dive into it more deeply later on.

 ### The BoardController
 So to create new boards we are going to need to update the routes file to add the